yentsun/ColorMap/README.md

 This class was designed to convert string color names like *'yellow'* into entities with all the tech properties needed to display the color (hex-code, rgb, cmyk).
 It uses a [csv map](https://github.com/yentsun/ColorMap/blob/master/map.csv) as reference.
+The map contains **950+** colors.

 **Note.
 Only Russian color names are currently supported!
 English support is scheduled.**